FMotalleb/nu_plugin_clipboard/README.md

     ```bash
     $env.config.plugins.clipboard.NO_DAEMON = true
     ```
   - To make this setting permanent, add it to your `config env`.
-(I do not recommend changing this unless needed, please create an issue)

 - **`clipboard paste`**: Retrieves the current clipboard content.

+## ⚠️ Important

+If you face the error `Error: × Clipboard Error: The clipboard contents were not available in the requested format...` Try disabling the daemon mode, as mentioned in [#20](https://github.com/FMotalleb/nu_plugin_clipboard/issues/20).

 ## 📌 Usage Examples